Intel dossier

 Beaumont-Port Arthur is a construction-workforce-driven industrial real estate cycle with a defined horizon, not a long-duration logistics moat.
 That distinction is the most important underwriting principle in this market.
 The $30B+ active construction cycle — dominated by Golden Pass LNG's three-train build-out, the Sabine-Neches Waterway deepening to 48 feet, and Port Arthur LNG's Phase 1 Bechtel construction program — is generating real and durable industrial demand for fabrication yards, pipe staging, equipment laydown, and extended-stay hospitality.
 But when Train 3 at Golden Pass goes operational (est. 2027) and the waterway dredging completes (est. 2029), the construction-workforce demand layer that currently powers vacancy compression and rent growth dissipates.
 What remains is the permanent operations-and-maintenance workforce for the LNG terminals and refineries — a real and stable demand base, but a smaller one than the construction phase implies.

 The correct capital posture is therefore explicitly time-sensitive: the opportunity is in positioning now, during peak construction activity, and holding income-generative assets through the active construction window.
 Capital entering with a 5–10 year exit horizon should underwrite what the market looks like when Golden Pass and Port Arthur LNG are operational but no longer under construction — and that normalization scenario should be the hold case, not an upside assumption.
 Layered over this timeline-specific opportunity is the permanent Gulf Coast hurricane risk.
-Insurance premiums are up 60–100% since 2020.
-The 7.5–9.0% cap rate range reflects this structural cost: the yield premium is real and necessary, not a gift from an undervalued market.
+The source stack reports materially higher post-2020 insurance costs and a 7.5–9.0% cap-rate range, but those figures are geo-page / source-note claims rather than DB observations; use them as underwriting prompts pending primary-source preservation.

 Allocation Frame